rickvanschalkwijk/Ensure/README.md

 ------------

-Ensure.That is a simple guard clause argument validation lib, that helps you with validation of your arguments.
+Ensure.That is a small guard clause argument validation package.

 ```csharp
 Ensure.That(myString, "myString").IsNotNullOrWhiteSpace();